-- "QProtocol" template run files (QIAGEN Protocol - "User Developed" template run files (Protocol
+- "QProtocol" template run files (QIAGEN Protocol)

 QProtocol run files are validated by QIAGEN, and optionally include read-only protocol information which is displayed when the run is loaded.
 The protocol information typically describes the processing of the run, kit details, and references to other material relevant for the protocol.
-It can be displayed at any time by clicking in the toolbar.
+It can be displayed at any time by clicking i in the toolbar.